 \subsection{Discussion}

-Our study carried over both synthetic and UCR datasets shows that AMEE can be conveniently used by a non-expert to computationally evaluate and compare different explanation methods.
-We recommend use of AMEE with full knowledge about the essential elements of the method.
-First, referees should be selected carefully, using classifiers of acceptable accuracy as determined by the application users.
+Our study carried over both synthetic and UCR datasets shows that AMEE can be used to computationally evaluate and rank different explanation methods.
+We recommend the use of AMEE with full knowledge about the essential elements of the method.
+First, referees should be selected carefully, using classifiers of acceptable accuracy as determined by the application requirements.
 Using a committee of multiple accurate referee classifiers is recommended to reduce possible biases that one referee could introduce and results in a more reliable evaluation.
-Second, having a variety of perturbation methods is helpful, especially in case of hard-to-classify datasets.
-In addition, adding a random explanation while carrying out the evaluation with AMEE is helpful in identifying unreliable explanation methods.
-A worse than random explanation means that the explanation fails to trigger a change in referee classifiers when compared even to a random explanation, either not identifying the important areas, or not focusing on any important areas at all.
-Finally, we recommend adding SHAP-based methods to any (reasonable) base classifier for testing and further evaluation, as our experiment shows that SHAP-based explanations often outperform LIME-based explanations using the same base classifiers.
+Second, having a variety of data perturbation methods is helpful, especially for hard-to-classify datasets.
+In addition, adding a random explanation while carrying out the evaluation with AMEE is helpful in identifying unreliable explanations.
+A worse-than-random explanation means that the explanation fails to trigger a change in referee classifiers when compared even to a random explanation, either not identifying the important areas, or not focusing on any important areas at all.
+Finally, we recommend adding SHAP-based methods to accurate base classifiers for testing and further evaluation, as our experiments show that SHAP-based explanations often outperform other explanations using the same base classifiers.